Walking on eggshells, what is this? What are the effects it can have on us? And how to deal with this now?

 5. Create new core values and standards of the things that matter to you.

-6. Choose to surround yourself with those who raise you up and walk free form those who drag you down.
+6. Choose to surround yourself with those who raise you up and walk free from those who drag you down.

 7. Keep asking yourself.
 “Who am I.” Or “Who do I want to be.”

-9. Think about the things you genuinely enjoy doing, could you start these up again?
-Or start new hobbies, finding the things you love for you, creating new dreams, then taking steps to achieve these new dreams.
+9. Think about the things you genuinely enjoy doing.
+Could you start these up again?
+Or start new hobbies, finding the things you love for yourself, creating new dreams, and then taking steps to achieve these new dreams.

 10. Taking care of your thoughts, each and every moment, don’t allow others to put you down and work on no longer putting yourself down.

 Replace “I’m not good enough.”
 With “I am good enough.”
 “I can not.”
 To “I can.”
 We can all have doubts and fears, yet when it comes to creating a whole new, much happier life, we have to learn to level up on our thinking, which takes time and practice.